 Vermin control became an issue in the 1870s as rabbit numbers escalated.
 Acts were passed in 1875 and 1879 to attempt to require control measures and were followed by the Vermin Destruction Act 1882, which gave the government the power to declare ‘noxious’ any animal or bird species, introduced or native, deemed to be a pest.

-- The nature of pest and disease afflictions were poorly understood; and
+- the nature of pest and disease afflictions were poorly understood

 Most of the inspectors designated were officers already serving in various roles as government employees who were given duties additional to their existing ones and, it seemed, everyone hoped for the best.